Vocational education

 Entry requirements

 Entry into the VET system usually requires students to have reached a level of study equivalent to the Australian Year 10, 11 or 12.
 Some courses may have prerequisite subjects or work experience requirements.
-Entry into some courses, such as art and design courses, may also require submission of a portfolio or an audition.
-Students should check with individual colleges for any additional entry requirements, English language requirements, information on fees and charges, and course starting dates.
+Entry into some courses, such as art and design, may also require submission of a portfolio.
+Students should check with individual providers for any additional entry requirements, English language requirements, information on fees and charges, and course starting dates.